GetStream/stream-chat-swift/.github/PULL_REQUEST_TEMPLATE.md

 ### 🛠 Implementation

-_Provide a description of the implementation and list the most impportant changes._
+_Provide a description of the implementation and list the most important changes._

 ### 🎨 Showcase